 These focus on drug counseling and treatment rather than incarceration and punishment.
-Acceptance for alternative sentencing is never automatic or guaranteed, but an experienced Seattle criminal defense attorney should be able to explain the potential penalties in any particular case and be familiar with the possible sentencing options.
+Acceptance for alternative sentencing is never automatic or guaranteed, but an experienced Seattle drug crimes attorney should be able to explain the potential penalties in any particular case and be familiar with the possible sentencing options.

 HOW CAN YOU BE DEFENDED AGAINST A VUSCA CHARGE?

 Of course, a VUSCA charge is not the equivalent of a conviction.
 No matter what the precise charge is against a defendant, the state still has the burden of proving that defendant’s guilt beyond a reasonable doubt in order to obtain a conviction.

 Depending on the details of the case and the VUSCA charge, an experienced Seattle defense lawyer might offer one or more of the defenses listed here on a defendant’s behalf:

 - The police had no probable cause for a search or seizure.